artmikula/artmikula/README.md

 ## I'm a Full-Stack Developer

-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m not looking to collaborate with other developers
-- 🥅 2023 Goals: Learn more about Vector Databases
+- 🥅 2026 Goals: become the richest retard #richretards
-- 🌱 I’m currently learning Django as well
+- 🌱 I’m currently learning how to use openclaw
 - 📫 How to reach me: e-mail a40775@gmx.com
 - 💬 Feel free to ask me any questions
-- ⚡ Fun fact: currently earning my fifth language: Korean.
+- ⚡ Fun fact: 🥳

 ### Languages and Tools Used: